nuxt/nuxt/README.md

 Our focus is currently on new projects made with Nuxt3 (not transitioning from Nuxt2 at the moment) as well as migrating modules to Nuxt3.

+Please take a look at the [main discussion](https://github.com/nuxt/framework/discussions/434) for further information.

 ## 📖 Documentation

-You can read documentation online [here](https://nuxt3-docs.vercel.app/get-started/installation)
+You can read the documentation online [here](https://v3.nuxtjs.org/).

 ## 🐞 Reporting bugs